David Lawrence Jr.

-David Lawrence Jr. (born March 5, 1942 in New York City, New York) is an American nationally known newspaper editor and publisher who retired at the age of 56 and subsequently became a leading national advocate for children, especially in the area of early childhood investment.
-He is the former publisher of The Miami Herald and the Detroit Free Press.
-He currently serves as chair of The Children's Movement of Florida.
+David Lawrence Jr. (born March 5, 1942) is an American nationally known newspaper editor and publisher who retired at the age of 56 and subsequently became a leading national advocate for children, especially in the area of early childhood investment.
+He is the former publisher of the Miami Herald and the Detroit Free Press.
+He currently serves as chair of the Children's Movement of Florida.

 Early life and education

 Born in New York City on March 5, 1942, Lawrence is one of nine children.
 After living on a farm for most of his childhood, Lawrence's parents moved the family to Florida in 1956.
-Lawrence is a graduate of Manatee High School in Bradenton, Florida and the University of Florida in Gainesville, where he was named "Outstanding Journalism Graduate."
+Lawrence is a graduate of Manatee High School in Bradenton, Florida, and the University of Florida in Gainesville, where he was named "Outstanding Journalism Graduate."
 Lawrence married his wife Roberta on December 21, 1963.
 They have five children and seven grandchildren.

 Professional career

 Lawrence worked for seven newspapers over his 35-year career.
-Before coming to The Miami Herald in 1989, he was publisher and executive editor of the Detroit Free Press.
-Previously Lawrence was editor of The Charlotte Observer, and earlier held reporting and editing positions at four newspapers.
-During his tenure as publisher of The Miami Herald, the paper won five Pulitzer Prizes.
+Before coming to the Miami Herald in 1989, he was publisher and executive editor of the Detroit Free Press.
+Previously, he was editor of The Charlotte Observer, and earlier held reporting and editing positions at four newspapers.
+During Lawrence's tenure as publisher of the Herald, the paper won five Pulitzer Prizes.

-In August 2018, Lawrence published his autobiography, “A Dedicated Life: Journalism, Justice and a Chance for Every Child.”
+In August 2018, Lawrence published his autobiography, "A Dedicated Life: Journalism, Justice and a Chance for Every Child."